April 13, 2018

 Dear Eckerd College Family,

 We continue to strengthen our academic and student life programs through careful resource management and the vision and generosity of our supporters.
-As an important part of maintaining our commitment to excellence, tuition and fees will increase next year by $1,506, which is a 3.6% increase.
+As an important part of maintaining our commitment to excellence, tuition and fees will increase next year by $1,496 which is a 3.49% increase.
 As always, we stand ready to work closely with our students and their families to assist with individual financial challenges.
-Part of the tuition increase for next year includes a $260 technology fee that will afford access to a faster, more stable network on campus and to a 24-hour help desk.
-In addition, students will be able to register up to five devices on campus and enjoy expanded cable channel offerings.

 In line with our desire to provide students with the most talented professors, inspiring research opportunities, fulfilling internships, and enriching study abroad opportunities, we also support their co-curricular and residential experience with quality facilities and services.

-We remain steadfast in our commitment to provide our students with an exceptional education that teaches them to think critically and creatively about the places, people, and challenges they encounter.
+We remain steadfast in our commitment to provide our students with an exceptional education that teaches them to think critically and creatively.
 I am pleased and proud that you and your student have chosen Eckerd College—a superb environment for the development of reflective, self-directed, and responsible graduates who will be well-prepared for a productive and purposeful life.

 All best wishes,